Ten Tips For Landing Your Perfect Sponsor

 Compile A List Of Prospective Sponsors

 Once you’ve a notion of who you want to serve with your event, the next step is actually a pretty simple one.
-You’re going to look at a list of organizations that are affiliated with your industry and audience.
+Look at a list of organizations that are affiliated with your industry and audience.
 Compile a list of companies that might potentially be interested in helping your event out.

 When putting together this list, The Practical Sponsorship Ideas Blog recommends you consider the following factors: